 And then there are the stories that are drawn in by Collier’s sign, propped up near the street, advertising her $5 “I’ve always wanted to see inside” tours.
 My grandmother was the cook at the chicken restaurant, one visitor said—my grandfather used to stop by here to get “water” during Prohibition, said another.

 “No one is going to pay you money to go inside,” she’d told herself.
-But when she visited the house the next day to hide the sign, a line of people was waiting at her front door.
+But when she visited the house the next day to hide the sign, a line of people was waiting at her front door, so she decided to do some repairs after this, some reflooring and getting painters to improve the outside of the house as well.

 Linda is a survivor type—she and the house have that in common—and she has what haunts her, just as the house has its own baggage.
 Together they’ve battled cancer, thyroid disease and diabetes, break-ins, flooding, and ghost hunters.
 After her father died—a man who refused to go into the house when she first bought it—she took the memorial video shown at his funeral to the house to watch, alone.
 He was a baseball coach in the Petroleum League, and he played for the Skelly Oil Company team; part of the video showed him on the field, in his uniform.
 Over his shoulder was the house, peeking out from beyond the outfields of Newblock.